ElikplimSunu/Vizium/README.md

 1. **Download the App**: Visit our website [www.educationappfortheblind.com](https://www.educationappfortheblind.com) to download the app for your device.

 2. **Install and Launch**: Follow the on-screen instructions to install the app.
-Once installed, click on the app icon to launch it.
+Once installed, click on the app icon to launch it

-3. **Create an Account**: Sign up with your email or use your Google or Facebook account to create a personalized account.

-4. **Start Learning**: Browse subjects, select your grade, and dive into a world of accessible educational resources!
+3. **Start Learning**: Browse subjects, select your grade, and dive into a world of accessible educational resources!

 ## Installation Instructions for Developers